| Other

 and sub-fossil remains.
 Ongoing exploration continues to reveal extensions

 and connections between caves.
-Indeed the geology would predict ultimately
+Indeed, the geology would predict

-a connection between most elements in the system with a very high probability
+ultimately a connection between most elements in the system with a very

 view from inside Blanche Cave. |